-- This is a quasi-laboratory course, since no one can learn how to do numerical analysis only by listening to the lectures and take notes (and only do the homework once a while!). - PRACTICE is extremely important: - ⇒ You will never learn the calculus without doing lots of differential/integral exercises, right? - You are strongly recommended to bring your laptop to this lecture and practice during the lecture.

-(hopefully the battery life of your laptop can run over 3 hours!) - If you do not have a laptop, you are encouraged to work with your classmate who has laptop during the lecture.
+- This is a quasi-laboratory course, since no one can learn how to do numerical analysis only by listening to the lectures and take notes (and only do the homework once a while!). - PRACTICE is extremely important: - ⇒ You will never learn the calculus without doing lots of differential/integral exercises, right? - You are strongly recommended to bring your laptop to this lecture and practice during the lecture. (homefully, the betterny life of your leastern over 2 hours!) - (hopefully the battery life of your laptop can run over 3 hours!) - If you do not have a laptop, you are encouraged to work with your classmate who has laptop during the lecture.